cenodude/CrossWatch/README.md

 4. Click <b>Synchronize</b> to start, or enable scheduling in <b>Settings</b>
 5. Track stats, logs, and history from the UI

----

 ## Live Scrobbling (Plex/Jellyfin/Emby to Trakt and/or SIMKL)
 CW can <b>scrobble your real-time Plex, Jellyfin, and Emby playback to Trakt</b>, so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt/SIMKL.
 Have Plex Pass / Emby Premiere? you can use <b>Webhook</b>.
 No Pass/Premiere?
 Use the <b>Watcher</b>.
 Jellyfin users: use <b>Webhook</b>.
 Personally, I prefer the watcher because it’s real-time.

----

-## Security

-CW is NOT meant to be exposed directly to the public internet.
-    During the current development stage there is also no authentication built in, so treat it as a LAN/VPN-only tool.

-- Do **NOT** port-forward `8787` from your router or expose the web UI directly to WAN.
-- Run CW on your **local network** only, or access it via:
-  - a **VPN** (WireGuard, Tailscale, etc.)
-- Anyone who can reach the web UI can change sync pairs, tokens and settings, which may:
-  - delete or corrupt watch history / ratings / watchlists,
-  - cause unwanted writes between servers/trackers,
-  - leak information about your media libraries and accounts.